osism/node-image/README.md

 ### Efficent adapting, developing and testing

 In order for images to be adapted or further developed, they must be tested or checked on the respective hardware.
 It has proven to be advantageous to develop these on a system close to the installation hardware and then mount the images via the SMB protocol in the DVD emulation of the BMC.
-This saves you having to create a USB stick, go to the system and often also manually select the boot device.

-The Samba server is started as follows:
+To shorten roundtrip times, you can publish created images via a Samba server on your workstation as follows:
 ```
-contrib/samba-local/samba_quick.sh
+contrib/samba-local/samba_local.sh
 ```
+After initial installation of the image (system is in shutdown), you can just stop this samba instance by hitting `CTRL+c` to ensure that the next boot is performed from the local disk.

+This saves you having to create a USB stick, go to the system and often also manually select the boot device.

 ### Disk initialization fails